vikramthyagarajan/dotfiles/README.md

       "path": "$HOME/.config" //sets the global path option for the config folder.
 This means all files in config will by symlinked at this new path
     },
     "filename/foldername": {
-      "global": {
-        "path": "$HOME/.config/vim", //file or folder level options within the config folder.
-These options will apply for filename/foldername
+      "path": "$HOME/.config/vim" //file or folder level options within the config folder.
+These options will apply for filename/foldername and overrides the global
-      },
-      "symlinks": {
-        "init": "$HOME/.vimrc" //the symlinks option is only available for folders.
-This makes sure any file that matches the names in the symlinks object will be symlinked to those specific paths.
-      }
     }
   }
 }